Demystifying JOIN Algorithms

 Classical relational databases were designed at a time when RAM was expensive and small.
 A lot of effort went into making sure that queries could be performed without bringing too much data into memory.
 Optimizing the disk access patterns is crucial for good performance of the algorithms operating on data stored in disks.
 Unlike main memory, disk are very bad at serving random access since the cost of seeking to the right position is considerable.
 4

-Sequentially scanning the randomly sorted product_id
+Sequentially scanning the randomly sorted product_ids in the cart_item

-table 5 and querying the product_pkey1
+table 5 and querying the product_pkey1 index stored in disk every

 time is not very good because it might require the disk to seek to random